 Ground zero – A 9/11 Retrospective Exhibit: Presented by the Arts Council of the Brazos Valley.
 Open through November 11th.
 It pays tribute to all victims of 9/11, with a focus on the first responders.
 For more information, call 979-696-ARTS or go online to ACBV.org.

 2020 Grimes County Relay for Life: Time to gear up.
 If your business, church, club, neighborhood or group for friends would like to participate and have a team, contact Heather at email@example.com.

 Free G.E.D.
 Classes: Offered by Blinn College every Monday and Wednesday at the Navasota Center from 6pm to 9 pm.
 For more information, call 979-209-7567.

 Sunday mornings: Join pastor Chad McMillan for the Great Awakenings Radio Broadcast at 8:30 am every Sunday morning right here on Willy 1550 and 98.7 FM.

-Grimes County’s Veteran Services Officer has new hours: You can now meet with Jay Lafferty from 9 am to 2 pm, Mondays through Thursdays at his office in the Road and Bridge Building at 1010 Hwy 90 South in Anderson.
+Grimes County’s Veteran Services Officer has new hours: You can now meet with Jay Lafferty from 8 am to 1 pm, Mondays through Thursdays, and will be open through lunch, at his office in the Courthouse Annex at 114 Buffington Ave. in Anderson.
 For more, call 836-873-4490, or email firstname.lastname@example.org.

 Veterans: If you still want to be of Service, the U.S. Customs and Border Patrol needs specialists in I.T., Telecommunications, Mission Support, Management and Program and Sector Enforcement.
 For details, call Grimes County Veterans Services Officer Jay Lafferty at 936-873-4490.